 |Two MCW MetroRider’s in the Main Hall|

-After breakfast was taken care of we decided we would have a ride on one of the two free services that where being provided by the museum, we chose the Manchester city centre route first of all to have a wonder around Manchester city centre, so we awaited our vehicle which turned out to be Salford City Transport Leyland Atlantean DBA 214C, which was a very enjoyable journey to Manchester Victoria railway station.
+After breakfast was taken care of we decided we would have a ride on one of the two free services that where being provided by the museum, we chose the Manchester city centre route, first of all, to have a wander around Manchester city centre, so we awaited our vehicle which turned out to be Salford City Transport Leyland Atlantean DBA 214C, which was a very enjoyable journey to Manchester Victoria railway station.

 © Daniel Johnson